facelessuser/coloraide/docs/src/markdown/interpolation.md

 Mixing a blue and yellow color with Kubelka-Munk theory.
 ///

-It should be noted that using this approach, the mixing of the colors can turn out a bit dark.
-The author of Spectral.js noticed this and found that weighting the mix such that more luminous colors had more weight produced more natural mixing.
+It should be noted that when using this approach, the mixing of the colors can turn out a bit dark.
+The author of Spectral.js noticed this and found that weighting the mix such that more luminous colors had more weight produced more natural lighting when mixing.

-One way that ColorAide deviates from the original implementation is that we ensure sane behavior for colors that extend beyond the sRGB gamut.

-Using the method as outlined previously works for most colors within the sRGB gamut, but doesn't precisely cover every color perfectly, and will be less usable for colors outside the sRGB gamut.
+One way that ColorAide deviates from the Spectral.js is that we ensure sane behavior for colors that extend beyond the sRGB gamut.
+Using the approach as described works for most colors within the sRGB gamut, but doesn't precisely cover every color perfectly, and will be less usable for colors outside the sRGB gamut.
 This is because Kubelka-Munk does not handle reflectance values above 1 well.
+Certain combinations of reflectance curves will produce reflectance values that exceed 1.

 Borrowing an idea from the [paper][mixbox-paper] released by the creators of [Mixbox][mixbox], ColorAide goes further and first ensures a given approximated color curve does not exceed a reflectance of 1 at any point within the curve.